-If you are new to the French language, then you might sometimes feel that learning french is like taking a walk in the park, but only if it is Jurassic Park!
-Kidding aside, french is tricky not only because of its complex grammar but also because of its expressions and idioms!
+If you are new to the French language, then you might sometimes feel that learning French is like taking a walk in the park, but only if it is Jurassic Park!
+Kidding aside, French is tricky not only because of its complex grammar but also because of its expressions and idioms!

 1. C'est du gâteau